React-Web-Apps-Boilerplates/redux-saga-router-firebaseUI/README.md

-# React-Redux-Saga-BoilerPlate
+# React-Redux-Saga-Router-BoilerPlate
-Boiler plate for a react project with redux &amp; saga configured
+Boiler plate for a react project with following configurations:
+  - redux
+  - saga
+  - router